divio/divio-cloud-docs/background/recommended-configuration-notes-django.rst

 Working with our recommended Django project configuration
 =============================================================

-Our recommended Django project configuration is described in:
+Our recommended Django project configuration is mentioned in:

 * :ref:`deploy-django`
 * :ref:`quickstart-django`